Peggy Boyd: Achievements in nursing

-With Jane ‘Jean’ Gilmour Govan (1895–1982), Boyd founded the Paisley Trained Nurses Association which in turn became the Ashtrees maternity nursing home.
+With Jane Gilmour Govan (1895–1982), Boyd founded the Paisley Trained Nurses Association which in turn became the Ashtrees maternity nursing home.

 The pair went on to become the first Scottish Air Ambulance Nurses.
 Boyd's first flight was on 4 March 1938 when she flew with a child who was suffering from appendicitis.
 She flew with the child from Islay, in the Inner Hebrides.
 The air ambulances often make flights in poor weather conditions.

-Before this, local district nurses on remote Islands had accompanied patients to the mainland.
-However, nurses then had to make their way back to the Islands, which took several days.
-As such, the Medical Officer of Health for Argyllshire arranged for mainland nurses to be flown out to the Islands and then accompany patients back to the mainland.
+Before this, local district nurses on remote islands had accompanied patients to the mainland.
+However, nurses then had to make their way back to the islands, which took several days.
+As such, the Medical Officer of Health for Argyllshire arranged for mainland nurses to be flown out to the islands and then accompany patients back to the mainland.
 Before 1948, an air ambulance flight was not publicly financed; rather the expense fell to the patient.

 Boyd is also recorded as flying with a patient suffering from brucellosis.

 World War II

-From 1939 – 1941, after the outbreak of World War II, Peggy Boyd and Jean Govan continued in their roles as Air Ambulance Nurses.
+From 1939–1941, after the outbreak of World War II, Peggy Boyd and Jean Govan continued in their roles as air ambulance nurses.
 Windows of the plane had to be painted black or covered in line with Blitz regulations and a military permit was required to allow the air ambulances to fly.

 In 1941, Boyd and Govan returned to their roles in their nursing home, as a result of the lack of qualified nurses at the time.
 The nursing home continued to run until 1951.

 Until 1993, nurses from the Southern General Hospital in Glasgow volunteered for the service to provide the air ambulance provision.